Nate Lowe Player Props: Rangers vs. Phillies

 Phillies Pitching Rankings (2022)

-- The Phillies had the 17th-ranked team ERA among all league pitching staffs (3.97).
+- The Phillies had the 17th-ranked team ERA across all league pitching staffs (3.97).

 - Phillies pitchers combined to surrender 150 home runs (0.9 per game), the fifth-fewest in baseball.